codacy/chart/docs/index.md

     -   Creating an initial organization
     -   Inviting users to Codacy

+3. If you are using Amazon EKS as your Kubernetes infrastructure and you wish to set up HTTPS for Codacy, follow our [configuration instructions](configuration/tls-ingress-aws.md).

-3. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.
+4. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.

 If you run into any issues while configuring Codacy, be sure to [check our troubleshooting guide](troubleshoot/troubleshoot.md) for more help.
-If you with to setup HTTPS ingress for Codacy on AWS please see see our [installation guide](configuration/tls-ingress-aws.md).